MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 # TODO
+- Add `detect-all-events` options to settings.yml (if false, API never detects any events and each minigames have to implement Listener to handle events) (Suggested in spigot forum: https://www.spigotmc.org/threads/tutorial-how-to-make-minigames-easily.544385/#post-4353978)
+- Add player's state things not included with `Entity` , `HumanEntity` api docs
 - Add minigame unit to MiniGameExceptionEvent
 - Set player name color in TeamBatleMiniGame
 - Add minigame `min-leave-time` option to settings.yml (Setting.MINIGAME_MIN_LEAVE_TIME)